Clark College admits anyone who is:

 for an exception:

-- Clark College Admissions Application and payment of the admission fee.
+- Clark College Admissions Application.

 - Completed Request for Exception to the Admission Policy form.

 - All documentation must be submitted prior to the term starting to the Enrollment Services office in order for the individual to be cleared for registration.

 - Students admitted to Clark College by means of this process are subject to the same college policies, rules and regulations as other regularly admitted students.
 Students must maintain a minimum term and cumulative grade point average of 2.0 in order to remain eligible for the exception to Admissions.

 - The student may not change his/her schedule without prior advisor approval.